Punktum-dk/rp-service-specification/README.md

 Additional accounts can be added for specific and general purpose, such as:

-- Domain administration
+- Domain administration (the proxy meta-role)
-- Domain registration
+- Domain registration (the registrar meta-role)
-- Billing and finance administration
+- Billing and finance administration (the payer meta-role)
-- Name server administration
+- Name server administration (the name server administrator meta-role)
-- Registrar account administration
+- Registrar account administration (the administrator meta-role)

 The accounts are all represented towards the system using an email.